varvet/XibViewKit/README.md

 ## Usage

-You will new to create a .xib file with a view in it.
+You will need to create a .xib file with a view in it.
 Then select the file owner in the document outline.

 ![attributes inspector](Images/document-outline.png)